 From Nine Seconds Above Taco Heaven

-violin, vibraphone, bass paetzold recorder, unamplified electric guitar, sound diffusion, and a reader
+composition for violin, vibraphone, bass paetzold recorder, unamplified electric guitar, sound diffusion, and a reader

 This video above was made from a live recording of my composition From Nine Seconds Above Taco Heaven(for Violin, Vibraphone, Bass Paetzold Recorder, Unamplified Electric Guitar, Sound Diffusion and a Reader) being performed by Drift Ensemble.
 This recording here intersects with a video composed of still images taken throughout the two day rehearsal period preceding the piece's premier on Saturday, September 21, 2019 at St Pauls Hall in Huddersfield.